 Sometimes I live a little on the edge.
 I've been known to remove those labels on pillows that say "do not remove under penalty of law".
 I've also "topped off" a few times at the gas pump.

 Having some leftover brown and wild rice made it a little easier.
-I didn't use one of the standard ways to roast the chilies -- 425 degrees for 20 - 25 minutes then put the whole chilies in a bag to steam before removing the skins under running water when they are cool enough to handle.
+I didn't use one of the standard ways to roast the chilies — 425 degrees for 20 to 25 minutes then put the whole chilies in a bag to steam before removing the skins under running water when they are cool enough to handle.
 This might have worked better than the method I used.

 I cut each one in half lengthwise, seeded them, then flattened the halves skin side up on a baking sheet.
 I broiled them until they were somewhat blackened, but they didn't blacken evenly making it hard to get off all the skin.
 Don't let this part deter you.
 This makes a fantastic lunch for the next day.

 Note: Tomatillos can be sticky when you peel off the skin — doing it under water is easier.